galenhuntington/hmp3-ng/README.md

 These were quite minor, the bulk being the automated regeneration of a `configure` file (now gone).

-*  I updated the code to compile under modern GHC (8.6.5, 8.8.1, and 8.10.1-alpha1 as of this writing) and libraries.
+*  I updated the code to compile under recent GHC (8.6.5, 8.8.1, and 8.10.1-alpha1 as of this writing) and libraries.
 This required rewriting or entirely replacing large sections, mainly low-level optimizations.